Trinidad and Tobago - North America

 Port of Spain Travel Guide

-A direct airport ride is usually the cleanest first move because the city works best once you are already inside its compact central rhythm.
+A direct airport ride is usually the cleanest first move because the city works best once you are already inside its compact central area.

 Book destination dinners and any event tickets before the trip; leave coffee and market or rum-shop pacing flexible.